shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The wolves all joined in a celebratory howl.
 The cat soldiers froze in fear, and stopped advancing.

+[linger on this moment of victory a bit longer]

 Mudrich stood on the epauling of the tall cat.
 She held it up in victory, then slammed into the pile of ashes that was the tall cat.

 *BOOM!*